-SRO 168: In exercise of the powers conferred by fourth proviso to clause (ii) of rule 5 of the Jammu and Kashmir Combined Competitive Examination Rules, 2008, the Government hereby prescribes the upper age limit for the Combined Competitive Examination, 2011 as under:- i.
-Open merit candidates = 35 years ii.
-Reserved category candidates = 37 years and in-service candidates.
+SRO- 190.
+In exercise of the powers conferred by proviso third to clause (ii) of sub rule (i) of rule 5 of the Jammu and Kashmir Combined Competitive Examination Rules, 2008, the Government hereby prescribe the upper age limit for Combined Competitive Examination, 2016 as under: -

+i.
+Open merit candidates = 35 years;

+ii.
+Reserved category candidates = 37 years

+and in-service candidates

 iii.
-Physically challenged candidates = 38 years
+Physically Challenged candidates = 38 years

-By order of the Government of Jammu and Kashmir.
+By order of the Government of Jammu & Kashmir.